TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab8.md

 ```

 Specify constraints for all kinds of unary and binary expressions.
-Add new typing rules instead of modifying your existing rules, to prevent cascading errors when a constraint fails.
+To prevent cascading errors when a constraint fails, you should add new constraint rules instead of extending your existing rules.
 Also separate the left and right-hand subexpression checks for binary expressions, like in the example above.
 This is to prevent error messages on the right-hand expression from showing when the constraint on the left-hand expression fails.

 #### Statements

 Statements typically do not have a type, but they might expect a certain type of an expression in the statement.
-For example, an if statement requires a boolean expression.
+For example, an `if` statement requires a boolean expression.

-Specify constraints for if, while, print, and assignment statements.
+Specify constraints for `if` statements, `while` statements, print statements, and assignments.
 Again, keep constraints separate to prevent cascading.

 #### Method Declarations